Lea hinz

 In order to broaden my horizons I flew to Montreal where I created my first aerial act called "Bloodstream".
 I kept developing this act and acquiring new skills while touring the cabarets in Germany over the next years.
 In 2012 I was honored to present "Bloodstream" in my first big production Urbanatix under the direction of Christian Eggert which was a great motivation to keep evolving.

 In 2013 I was fortunate enough to join the famous French-Canadian company Les 7 Doigts de la Main.
 The creation of the show Amuse in Canada and its presentation in Mexico were my first job outside of Germany.
-It encouraged me to train further in circus disciplines and to get more into play and character work – and from this point on I knew I wanted to keep performing.
+It encouraged me to train further in circus disciplines and to dive deeper into acting and character work – and from this point on I knew I wanted to keep performing.

 Feeling in need of change during this long contract I reinvented my stage personality and created the act "Mirror", painting the image of dreamlike elegance and fragility, which I first presented at Feuerwerk der Turnkunst.
-It was pure joy to return to this show I had joined as a teenager and an honor to accept the offer of the company to keep working with them as a choreographer and director in the future.
+It was pure joy to return to this show I had joined as a teenager and an honor to accept the offer of the company to keep working with them as a choreographer and director.
+Following that, I marked my directorial debut at the International German Gymnastics Festival, crafting an enthralling arena show for 17000 spectators.

 In 2016 I joined Teatro ZinZanni where I learned to love the world of dinnershows.
-I presented several acts and got to explore audience animation and character play during our three-hour-long show.
+I presented several acts and got to experiment with audience participation and interactive character work during our three-hour-long show.

 It was in 2017 when the street arts show Urbanatix called me back and asked me to perform in an act with powermover PetAir.
 We decided to pursue this idea and to explore the combination of breakdance and aerial acrobatics.
 Together with b-boy Lil’Amok we founded our project "ArtCore" and got chosen to present our act at the world renowned circus festival Cirque de Demain in Paris 2018.